krakend/krakend-documentation/endpoints/lua.md

 If you are more familiar with Lua than Go, this module can help you solve exceptional cases that need solution using a little bit of scripting.
 The introduction of Lua scripts in your Gateway does not require to recompile KrakenD, but unlike Go, Lua scripts are interpreted in real-time.

-For performance-first users, a Go plugin delivers better results than a Lua script.
+For performance-first users, a Go plugin delivers much better results than a Lua script.

 ## Configuration

 KrakenD looks for the lua scripts in the root folder where krakend is running.
 You need to specify in the configuration which lua scripts are going to be loaded in Krakend, as well as several options.
 The `extra_config` can be set at `endpoint` level or `backend` level.

     "extra_config": {